cocos/cocos-docs/en/physics/physics-raycast.md

 These two methods which encapsulated the `raycast` method are convenient to use used when checking whether one or more colliders are hit by the line stripe provided by the `samplePointsWorldSpace` parameter.

-- lineStripCast: Collision detect all collider and record all the detected results, using
+- lineStripCast: Collision detect all collider and record all the detected results

     ```ts
     lineStripCast (samplePointsWorldSpace: Array<Vec3>, mask = 0xffffffff, maxDistance = 10000000, queryTrigger = true): boolean;